svshayt/projects/leetcode/README.md

 🟢 392.
 Is Subsequence <br/>
 🟢 412.
 Fizz Buzz <br/>
 🟢 724.
 Find Pivot Index <br/>
+🟢 876.
+Middle of the Linked List <br/>
 🟢 1337.
 The K Weakest Rows in a Matrix <br/>
 🟢 1342.
 Number of Steps to Reduce a Number to Zero <br/>
 🟢 1480.
 Running Sum of 1d Array <br/>